We're looking for General Practitioners

-Are you a General Practitioner (GP) who has thought about being part of the effort to close the gap in Indigenous health outcomes?
+Are you a General Practitioner (GP) who has thought about being part of the effort to close the gap in Aboriginal and Torres Strait Islanders health outcomes?

-RAHC has numerous opportunities throughout the year for GPs to undertake short-term paid placements ranging from three weeks to three months in remote Indigenous communities in the Northern Territory (NT).
+RAHC has numerous opportunities throughout the year for GPs to undertake short-term paid placements ranging from three weeks to three months in remote First Nations communities in the Northern Territory (NT).

-As a RAHC GP, you will work as part of a supportive team to deliver primary healthcare in remote Indigenous communities in the NT.
+As a RAHC GP, you will work as part of a supportive team to deliver primary healthcare in remote Aboriginal and Torres Strait Islander communities in the NT.
 You don’t have to give up your regular job or practice to work with RAHC, as RAHC placements work around your other responsibilities.
 If you have urban-based experience as a GP, you already have the skills you need to start making a difference.

 Remote, emergency or Indigenous health experience are not required to work with RAHC.

 RAHC training and support

 RAHC provides cultural and clinical orientation prior to your first placement.
 The clinical orientation is valid for Cat 1 CPD points with RACGP and CPD points for ACCRM.
-RAHC also offers free eLearning modules for all health professionals interested in learning about remote and Indigenous health.
+RAHC also offers free eLearning modules for all health professionals interested in learning about remote and Aboriginal and Torres Strait Islanders health.
 These modules are also valid for CPD with RACGP and ACRRM.

 On your placement you will have 24/7 support from RAHC’s dedicated team which includes clinical staff with remote experience.
-As part of the health centre team, you will also have the support of other health professionals such as GPs, RNs and Aboriginal Health Workers (AHWs) all working to help improve health outcomes for Indigenous Australians.
+As part of the health centre team, you will also have the support of other health professionals such as GPs, RNs and Aboriginal Health Workers (AHWs) all working to help improve health outcomes for First Nation Australians.

 To be eligible for a RAHC placement you must: